Global Esports vs ZETA DIVISION - VCT Pacific Kickoff: Predictions, where to watch, and more

-Global Esports vs ZETA DIVISION will be the second match from Group A in the VCT Pacific Kickoff event.
-This time, the event will see a bunch of changes made to it.
-First, the Ascension winners from 2023 will be added as the eleventh team to the competition.
-Lastly, the format of the tournament will see a completely new model where teams will be divided into multiple groups.
-They will then be required to battle through a double elimination format and make it to the Playoffs stage.
+Day 4 had two matches scheduled.
+The first was between DetonatioN FocusMe and Team Secret.
+Against all expectations, Team Secret regained their status by winning the Bo3 (Best-of-three) by 2-0.

-The Pacific Kickoff event will decide which teams qualify for VCT Masters Madrid.
-After the recent inclusion of China in the franchised leagues, there are now a total of four regions in the tier one event.
-Due to this, every region will only get a total of two spots in the upcoming Masters event.
+A similar scoreline emerged for the next series, where DRX absolutely decimated Talon Esports, becoming the third team to qualify for the Playoffs.

-Global Esports vs ZETA DIVISION - Which team will win their opening match at VCT Pacific Kickoff?
+Global Esports vs ZETA DIVISION - Which team will avoid elimination at VCT Pacific Kickoff?

 Predictions